120 Years of Transit Innovation: NYC’s Subway Pushes Transit Systems Forward

 Adapting to Modern Times

 This map shows the original layout of the IRT subway system.
-Much of the infrastructure depicted on this map is still in place today and maintained by New York
+Much of the infrastructure depicted on this map is still in place today and is maintained by the state of New York.

 Photo: WSP

 The New York Subway is still pushing innovation forward, as they are currently putting a focus on American Disability Act accessibility.
-Work on making the subway accessible for all is a continuing process, with accessibility work on stations and the trains often taking place.
+Work to make the subway accessible to all is ongoing, with accessibility improvements at stations and on trains often underway.

 Recently, New York City has been purchasing new R211 subway cars to address accessibility issues.
-These cars feature more accessible seating options and wider doorways to help with the boarding process.
+These cars feature more accessible seating and wider doorways to improve the boarding process.

 “When you look at the size of the tunnels from the original IRT lines and the radius of the turns, it actually limits how long a train car or the train itself could be, as well as how wide a train can be,” said Gasparine.
-“So some of the tunnel structure and geometry presents constraints on options for how to modernize the subway.
+“So some of the tunnel structure and geometry present constraints on options for how to modernize the subway.
 Another big challenge is that the original system was built with natural ventilation.
-This was designed so that when trains are going through the tube it’s pushing the air ahead of the train and creating a vacuum behind the train that draws in fresh air from at grade vents.
-This makes it hard to mechanically heat and cool stations.”
+This was designed so that when trains are moving through the tube, they push the air ahead of the train, creating a vacuum behind the train that draws in fresh air from at-grade vents.
+This makes it hard to heat and cool stations mechanically.”

 Other Innovations on the Tracks

-Keeping riders comfortable and on the move is a big part of any transit system, and there is one innovation that many transit systems utilize to this day that did not require any technological advancements.
+Keeping riders comfortable and on the move is a big part of any transit system, and one innovation many transit systems still use today did not require any technological advancements.

 Ad Loading...

-With a large population wanting to get from one side of New York City to the other, the designers of the New York City subway decided to implement express tracks that featured fewer stops, and less time waiting for passengers to get on and off the train.
+With a large population wanting to get from one side of New York City to the other, the designers of the New York City subway decided to implement express tracks with fewer stops and less time spent waiting for passengers to get on and off the train.
 The New York subway system was the first subway to implement an express line.

 The Next Big Thing

-The location of the groundbreaking for the New York City Subway is marked by a plaque commemorating those who worked on building the initial IRT railway system that was expanded into the current subway system.
+The location of the groundbreaking for the New York City Subway is marked by a plaque commemorating those who worked on building the initial IRT railway system, which expanded into the current subway system.

 Photo: WSP